vboussange/PiecewiseInference.jl/readme.md

 ## Getting started
 See the documentation and the `test` folder for up-to-date examples.

+## Related packages
+`DiffEqFlux` is a package with similar goals as `MiniBatchInference`, and proposes the method `DiffEqFlux.multiple_shooting`, which is close to `MiniBatchInference.minibatch_MLE` but where initial conditions are not inferred. `MiniBatchInference` further proposes several utility methods for model selection, and aims in a near future at proposing full bayesian inference, bridging with `Turing`.

 ## Reference
 - Boussange, V., Vilimelis-Aceituno, P., Pellissier, L., _Mini-batching ecological data to improve ecosystem models with machine learning_ [[bioRxiv](https://www.biorxiv.org/content/10.1101/2022.07.25.501365v1)] (2022), 46 pages.